-Approved by the Energy, Environment, and Water Policy Committee on August 8, 2016
+Approved by the Energy, Environment, and Water Policy Committee on November 6, 2018

-Approved by the Public Policy Committee on August 10, 2016
+Approved by the Public Policy Committee on March 12, 2019

-Adopted by the Board of Direction on September 27, 2016
+Adopted by the Board of Direction on July 13, 2019

-- Clarifies state jurisdiction over isolated, non-navigable intrastate waters and their adjacent wetlands, including vernal pools, playas, and prairie potholes, considering recent Supreme Court decisions and other jurisdiction based on environmental and wildlife considerations under regulations promulgated by the Department of the Interior or the Environmental Protection Agency (EPA); and
+- Clarifies state jurisdiction over isolated, non-navigable intrastate waters and adjacent wetlands, (including vernal pools, playas, and prairie potholes), that is based on environmental and wildlife regulations promulgated by the Department of the Interior or the EPA; and

 ASCE Policy Statement 378